42 Essential AI Terms You need to know:

 DevOps:

-The software development approach that emphasizes collaboration, communication, and automation between software developers and IT operations teams to deliver applications more rapidly and efficiently.
+The software development approach emphasizes collaboration, communication, and automation between software developers and IT operations teams to deliver applications more rapidly and efficiently.

 Edge Computing: